Home » Why Are Tortoises So Slow?

 Why Are Tortoises So Slow?

-Tortoises are infamously slow, with pop culture, documentaries, and children’s stories making it the creatures’ most well-known trait.
+Tortoises are infamously slow, with pop culture and kids’ stories making it their best-known trait.

-Despite appearing as a disadvantage, there are genuine evolutionary benefits to the way tortoises move.
+Despite appearing as a disadvantage, there are genuine evolutionary benefits to how tortoises move.
 Tortoises are slow because they:

 These factors result in an animal that doesn’t need to move quickly.
-Evolution has encouraged these traits, making tortoises the slow but durable creatures that continue to thrive today.
+Evolution has encouraged these traits, making tortoises the slow but long-lived creatures that thrive today.

 Why Do Tortoises Walk So Slow?

-Throughout nature, we see that animals have specific traits which help them survive.
-Nocturnal animals have good night vision, and social animals have various expressions to better communicate with others.
+Throughout nature, animals have specific traits that help them survive.
+Nocturnal animals have excellent night vision, while social animals have more ways to communicate.

 Although it would seem advantageous for tortoises to learn how to move quickly, there’s no genuine need.
-So, it’s theorized that tortoises never became faster because they were never forced to.
+It’s theorized that tortoises never moved faster because they never needed to.

 No Need To Hunt

-Tortoises are foragers that spend their days eating food they find on the ground and in bushes.
+Tortoises are foragers that spend their days eating food they find around them and in bushes.

 Some tortoise species are omnivores and eat fish and insects but don’t hunt for food.
-If the insect or fish escapes, they don’t expend additional energy or time chasing after it.
+If an insect or fish escapes, they don’t expend additional energy or time pursuing it.

 Well Protected